 1. Minimize idle time

-If cocktail hour is often the time your mother-in-law gets in her first dig, try to put her attention elsewhere.
+If cocktail hour is often the time your father-in-law gets in his first dig, try to put his attention elsewhere.

 “Suggest something new,” says Dreher.
 “For instance, instead of sitting around waiting for snide comments to be lobbed in your direction, bring a jigsaw puzzle or game to work on together, which can be a great distraction from negative dynamics.”